-I’ve been stuck in a rut for who knows how long, and it’s been getting harder to hide — my blogs grow increasingly critical of the blogging industry around me; I find it harder to put a solid post together now than in times past; and I just feel like I’m dragging my heels, lethargic and unable to keep up with my peers that are doing some amazing things.
+I’ve been stuck in a rut for who knows how long, and it’s been getting harder to hide.
+My blogs grow increasingly critical of the blogging industry around me; I find it harder to put a solid post together now than in times past; and I just feel like I’m dragging my heels, lethargic and unable to keep up with my peers that are doing some fantastic things.
 I even spoke with a friend about whether I’d already peaked and now faced what looked to be a life of utter normalcy.

 Turns out I was just looking at my life all wrong.

 July 15th marked my 30th birthday, and I was happy to mark it with a few changes:

 - After years of badgering by family and friends, I finally got my driver’s licence — and in style, behind the wheel of a 2011 Ford Edge Select, which I’ve enjoyed taking for spins around Toronto so far